sriirohit3107/Budget-brain/README.md

-# BudgetBrain 🧠
+# Budget Brain 🧠

-AI-powered budget allocation system that decides how to split advertising budgets across Google, Meta, TikTok, and LinkedIn using structured reasoning, uncertainty modeling, and LLM intelligence.
+AI-powered budget allocation system that decides how to split advertising budgets across Google, Meta, TikTok, and LinkedIn using structured reasoning, uncertainty modeling, and LLM intelligence .

 ## 🎯 **The Challenge**